No, Lima did not copy the French tango.

 up, as only someone who understands the material firsthand can do, and as Lima did.

-barrios.
+who may have picked up the tango informally.
 These young men didn't know the logic or structure of tango.
 So the French got it piecemeal, from dancers

 Lima's book, oppositely, is methodical.
 He explains the rules.
 When going forward, begin on your left foot.
 When